akinsho/toggleterm.nvim/README.md

 vim.api.nvim_set_keymap("n", "<leader>g", "<cmd>lua _lazygit_toggle()<CR>", {noremap = true, silent = true})
 ```

-WARNING: do not use any of the private functionality of the terminal or other non-public parts of the API as these
+**WARNING**: do not use any of the private functionality of the terminal or other non-public parts of the API as these
 can change in the future.

 ### Statusline